Philadelphia Amputation Lawyers

 - Failure to diagnose or treat a bone fracture

 - Failure to diagnose or remove a foreign body

 - Failure to diagnose or treat compartment syndrome

 We Win Your Battles

 Any victim of an amputation is going to have a life-long battle-but they don't have to fight alone.
-Our experienced catastrophic injury lawyers here at The Beasley Firm understand that and have successfully represented amputation victims and their families with documented results.
+Our experienced injury lawyers here at The Beasley Firm understand that and have successfully represented amputation victims and their families with documented results.

 Our highly specialized and experienced amputation teams have fought hard and won for people, just like you, who were victims of traumatic amputations or wrongful death.
 If you or a loved one has been a victim of an amputation or wrongful death, please contact one of our experienced Philadelphia amputation attorneys at (215) 866-2424 for a confidential and free consultation.